Time Required: 3.45 hours

 Helpful related article: Adding and managing Inventory

 Step 4.09: Enter any Financing needs

 LivePlan can represent loans, business lines of credit, and investments.
 The software will automatically calculate loan payments and interest, or you can enter loans with a custom payment schedule.
 Several specialized loan scenarios are represented in the link below.

 Helpful related article: Entering special types of loans

 This is the only section of the LivePlan forecast that is generated from your client's accounting actuals.
 Using a Profit and Loss you've pulled from QuickBooks or Xero, enter the beginning balances for assets, liabilities, and equity to form the starting point of your forecast.

 Basic instructions for this step: Entering Starting Balances for an existing company

 Step 4.11: Final Mapping with new forecast categories

-With all forecast entries completed, it's time to revise the mapping between your forecast and the client's actuals in the Scoreboard.
+With all forecast entries completed, it's time to revise the mapping between your forecast and the client's actuals in the Dashboard.
 This short video shows you how: